Beijaflore-Security-LAB/sslcompare/README.md

 #### DESCRIPTION
 This python script compares tls cipher suites of a server to baselines.

-Cipher suites are retrieved with the testssl.sh shell script.
+Cipher suites are retrieved with the testssl.sh shell script (https://github.com/drwetter/testssl.sh).

 #### GUIDE